puppetlabs/puppet-docs/source/pe/2.0/welcome_getting_started.markdown

 MCollective is a distributed task-running framework.
 It allows nodes to listen for commands over a message bus, and independently take action when they hear an authorized request.
 This lets you investigate and command your infrastructure in real time without relying on a central inventory.

-Puppet Enterprise configures MCollective with the enterprise-grade ActiveMQ message server, and enables authorized admins to to issue MCollective commands from the puppet master server.
+Puppet Enterprise configures MCollective with the enterprise-grade ActiveMQ message server, and enables authorized admins to issue MCollective commands from the puppet master server.
 MCollective is the backbone of the web console's live management features.

 About the Console
 -----